To complete this tutorial, you’ll need:

 The Slim Developer Platform provides an easy to use web interface for seeing differences between two container versions.
 If you’ve used DockerSlim to optimize a container — or created a production-ready container some other way — and are curious to know what’s changed from your original container, this tutorial will show you how to do that.

 - A Slim.AI Early Access Account.
-Request one here if you don't already have one.
+Sign in here (opens new window).

 - An optimized version of a container on your desktop.
 We’ll use a “Hello World” Python/Flask (opens new window) example we minified using DockerSlim.